Hagen Smith: Professional career

 Smith was selected by the Chicago White Sox in the first round with the fifth overall pick of the 2024 Major League Baseball draft.
 On July 22, 2024, Smith signed with the White Sox on an $8 million contract.

-After signing, Smith made his professional debut with the Winston-Salem Dash, giving up three earned runs over 7 2/3 innings.
-He was assigned to the Birmingham Barons for the 2025 season.
+After signing, Smith made his professional debut with the High–A Winston-Salem Dash, giving up three earned runs over 7 2/3 innings.
+He was assigned to the Double–A Birmingham Barons for the 2025 season.
 Over 20 starts, Smith went 3-3 with a 3.57 ERA, 108 strikeouts, and 56 walks over 75 2/3 innings.
 After the season, he was assigned to play in the Arizona Fall League with the Glendale Desert Dogs.
+Over 14 innings pitched with Glendale, Smith had a 2.57 ERA, 21 strikeouts, and six walks.

+Smith was assigned to the Triple–A Charlotte Knights to open the 2026 season and was named the White Sox Minor League Pitcher of the Month for April.
+In June, he was placed on the injured list with a shoulder impingement.
+He was activated in July.
+Smith pitched in 20 games (14 starts) for Charlotte and had a 1-6 record, a 4.32 ERA, and 87 strikeouts across 58 1/3 innings.

+On August 8, 2026, Smith was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut on August 9 against the Cleveland Guardians and pitched two innings in which he gave up no earned runs, four walks, and recorded three strikeouts, with the first of his career being of Brayan Rocchio.
+He was the winning pitcher as the White Sox won 5-3.